kelcisayshello/synthetic-data-generation/README.md

 # Synthetic Data Generation 🤖

-This project offers a flexible solution for generating customizable fake data, empowering other developers to enhance web applications, software, and machine learning projects with no-bloat tools for development.
+This project offers a flexible solution for generating customizable fake data, empowering other developers to enhance web applications, software, and machine learning projects with a no-bloat tool for data-driven development.

 ### File Structure 📑